2024 entry (view 2023 entry)

 Fees quoted are for 2023 entry only.
 Fees for 2024 will be confirmed, subject to government approval, later in 2023.

 More about tuition fees, living costs and financial support.

-This degree combines English with the study of German, a language spoken natively by more than 100 million speakers and the second most important language for European business besides English.
-Knowing German will give you direct access to the cultural production and political debates in German-speaking countries.
+This degree combines English with the study of German, a widely spoken language around the world and highly sought-after for business, research and trade.
+Knowing German will give you access to the cultural production and political debates in German-speaking countries.
 The course offers an enriching experience with exciting intellectual challenges and a range of options that will allow you to pursue your own interests.